 \subsection{Learning Search Region Regulation}

-How is an appropriate search region for frame-level tracking obtained?
-We propose to estimate a proper search region dynamically.
-The essential part in SRR is to estimate the search radius factor $\widetilde{\gamma}_t \in \{\widetilde{\gamma}_j\}_{j=1}^{M}$ for each frame through given information according to,
+We design a pre-perception search region regulator to estimate a proper search region dynamically.
+The essential process in SRR is to estimate the search radius factor $\widetilde{\gamma}_t \in \{\widetilde{\gamma}_j\}_{j=1}^{M}$ for each frame through given information according to,

-where $\mathscr{F}_{SRR}(\cdot)$ donates the learned generic function for search region regulation. $\boldsymbol Z_0 \in \mathbb{R}^{m_0 \times n_0 \times 3}$ represents target reference patches, and $\boldsymbol C_t \in \mathbb{R}^{m_c \times n_c \times 3}$ represents the candidate region patches of the current frame for search region regulation function.
-Specifically, candidate region $\boldsymbol C_t$ is similar to search region but only used by SRR.
+where $\mathscr{F}_{SRR}(\cdot)$ donates the learned generic function for search region regulation. $\boldsymbol Z_0 \in \mathbb{R}^{H_0 \times W_0 \times 3}$ represents target reference patches, and $\boldsymbol C_t \in \mathbb{R}^{H_c \times W_c \times 3}$ represents the candidate region patches of the current frame for the search region regulation function.
+Specifically, candidate region $\boldsymbol C_t$ is similar to the search region but only used by SRR.
 The learned function $\mathscr{F}_{SRR}(\cdot)$ computes the probability for search radius factor $\widetilde{\gamma}_j$ by using the reference target $\boldsymbol Z_0$ and the candidate region $\boldsymbol C_t$ patches.
-In addition, $Argmax(\cdot)$ denotes the optimal search radius factor $\widetilde{\gamma}_t$.
-Figuratively, $\mathscr{F}_{SRR}(\cdot)$ attempts to simulate the human behavior when tracking a target object, that we firstly glance to determine its approximate location before finding its extract position.
-Therefore, the tracker can obtain an optimal search region in frame-level, improving the adaptability for variable target movement states.
-In this work, $\mathscr{F}_{SRR}(\cdot)$ is implemented as a neural network, which can learn general mapping by large amount of data.
-Moreover, search region regulation is independent of subsequent tracking process; it does not affect the tracker's feature representation for localization and scale estimation.
-Thus, they can be flexibly integrated into existing trackers.
+In addition, ${\rm Argmax}(\cdot)$ denotes selecting the optimal search radius factor $\widetilde{\gamma}_t$.
+Figuratively, $\mathscr{F}_{SRR}(\cdot)$ attempts to simulate the human behavior when tracking a target object, that we first glance to determine its approximate location before finding its extract position.
+Therefore, the tracker can obtain an optimal search region at the frame level, improving the adaptability for variable target movement states.
+In this work, $\mathscr{F}_{SRR}(\cdot)$ is implemented as a neural network, which can learn general mapping by a large amount of data.
+Moreover, search region regulation is independent of the subsequent tracking process.
+Thus, it is a plug-and-play module, that can be flexibly integrated into existing trackers.